Trump says he misspoke on Russian meddling during press conference, accepts US intel findings

 “While I had a great meeting with NATO, raising vast amounts of money, I had an even better meeting with Vladimir Putin of Russia.
 Sadly, it is not being reported that way—the Fake News is going Crazy!”

 Trump angered members of both parties by saying both countries are to blame for damaged U.S.-Russian relations, and letting Putin deny election meddling unchallenged.
-Trump said he has great confidence in the intelligence community, but Putin gave a “strong and powerful” denial.
-He said he doesn't “see any reason why” Russia would be behind election meddling.

 “Russia did meddle with our elections,” House Speaker Paul Ryan, R-Wis., told reporters on Capitol Hill Tuesday, while urging the U.S. to aid other democracies around the world in protecting their election systems.
 “We know that they interfered, and we have passed sanctions…to make sure they don’t interfere again.”